keepsake journal

 Some father figures want nothing more than quiet.
 Gift an intentional rest day that still captures meaning.

-- Prepare a mindfulness journal packet with prompts like "What made today feel restorative?" and "What do you want our family to notice more often?"
-Use insights from our upcoming mindfulness content to shape the packet.
+2. Prepare a short reflection packet with questions like "What made today feel restorative?" and "What do you want our family to notice more often?"

 Turning the gift into a keepsake